Hello and Welcome to Year One!

 - We use Charanga to teach music this can be accessed at home

 - We use Jigsaw to teach PSHE

 In Year One, we continue to use Tapestry to share your child's learning journey.
-During provision times, the children take photos of their challenge based learning, which is then posted for parents to see and comment.
-We also love to see the children's experiences out of school and therefore parents can also upload pictures and videos.
+Once we know our poem of the week off by heart, we film it and post it on Tapestry for parents.
+We love to see the children's experiences out of school and therefore parents can also upload pictures and videos.
 Tapestry is used to share important messages with parents and for parents to communicate with their class teacher.

 Every week your child will get 'talking homework’, which we will set on Tapestry.
-In the Spring term, we will start to send maths homework and spellings.
+We also send maths, phonics and spellings homework.
 Homework will be set on a Friday to be brought back into school the following Thursday.
 Daily reading of reading books is also part of our homework.
 Please write a comment in their reading records.
-Please practise accurately reading and writing the red words with your child as well as counting forwards and backwards 0-100 starting and finishing in random places.
+Please practice reading and writing the red words with your child as well as counting forwards and backwards 0-100 starting and finishing in random places.